helindustries/sublime-advanced-builder/README.md

     ],
     "build_systems": [
         {
-            "name": "Build Solution [Debug]" // The name, displayed in the build system selection "configuration": "Debug",        // The configuration to use, this enables or disables phases "target": "advanced_builder",    // This build system definition uses Advanced Build System "quiet": true,                   // This will only display errors and phase changes "task": "Build"                  // Build or Clean, Build is the default, if nothing is specified }
+            "name": "Build Solution [Debug]", // The name, displayed in the build system selection "configuration": "Debug",         // The configuration to use, this enables or disables phases "target": "advanced_builder",     // This build system definition uses Advanced Build System "quiet": true,                    // This will only display errors and phase changes "task": "Build"                   // Build or Clean, Build is the default, if nothing is specified }
         // ...
 Additional build systems for additional configurations ],